tardate/LittleArduinoProjects/OSHChip/GccToolchain/README.md

 * 6.0.0 (version as used by many examples on the net)

 These are installed locally, in this folder.
 If I find a solid configuration, I'll then think about a shared installation.
-Having a particioned development environment is always nice anyway.
+Having a partitioned development environment is always nice anyway.

 ## Installation